Representing Whistleblowers to Combat Corporate Fraud

 *If an employee is seeking “special damages,” that relief should be requested in their initial complaint.

 Many other federal and state laws have been enacted to protect corporate whistleblowers.
-The Whistleblower's Handbook: A Step-by-Step Guide to Doing What's Right and Protecting Yourself contains twenty-one clear and comprehensive rules that fully explain the "how" to effectively blow the whistle and potentially qualify for financial rewards.
+The Whistleblower's Handbook: A Step-by-Step Guide to Doing What's Right and Protecting Yourself contains twenty-one clear and comprehensive rules that fully explain the "how" to effectively blow the whistle on corporate fraud and potentially qualify for financial rewards.
 This book is also available directly from the publisher, or at a public library.
 It is very important that you review this resource in order to determine what laws may protect you and whether you need to take immediate action to protect your rights.